 Astra works extremely well when coupled with Agents with zone skills.
 Astra holds opponents in place while her allies eliminate them.
 She pairs quite poorly with other controllers and sentinels.

 But Astra also has Agents who counter her quite naturally.
 Jett can easily get out of Astra's abilities by dashing or jumping.
 A reactive Raze will also be able to bypass the stars on the ground thanks to her Blast Packs.

 Astra's Cosmic Divide can be countered with recognition abilities such as Sova's Drone or Skye's Wolf.
 By laying smoke along the division, it's also possible for opponents to create safer crossing areas.

 Few tips and tricks

-- Astra's abilities (apart from her Ultimate) are spherical.
-A Nova Pulse or a Gravity Well placed on a crate will also hit players on the ground.
+- Astra's skills (apart from her ultimate) are spherical.
+A Nova Pulse or Gravity Pit placed on a crate will also hit players on the ground.